March 31, 2026, 9:12 p.m.

 This was reported by the Center of National Resistance.

 According to the CNS, in the spring of 2025, the land plot on Polikurovsky Hill was transferred to Finist LLC without a public auction.
-Local residents, concerned about the plans to build a multi-storey hotel complex, appealed to the Federal Register.
+Local residents, concerned about the plans to build a multi-story hotel complex, appealed to the Federal Register.
 The response, cited by the National Resistance Center, states that capital construction on the plot with cadastral number 90:22:010104:328 is impossible.

 The National Resistance Center emphasizes that this territory is entirely located in the Black Sea water protection zone and an area with a special architectural and planning regime, where commercial development is prohibited.
 At the same time, according to the Civil Society Center, in a video from June 2025, the head of the occupation administration of Yalta, Yanina Pavlenko, assured that trees would not be cut down in this area, but in a video from 2026, the area prepared for construction is already visible.